sukanyasmeher/sfal-vsd/README.md

 If we look into the sub_module2 in synthesized netlist 'multiple_modules_hier.v', we see that rather than OR gate, the inputs a & b, pass through the inverter and then NAND gate.
 It is because in CMOS, stacking PMOS, which happens in 'OR' gate is bad as PMOS has lower mobility and always have to be wider to get some meaningful output.
 The next step is to check .lib file for the answer.

 ### Flat Synthesis
-The design can be flattened by using the command flatten.
+The design can be flattened by using the command `flatten`.

 Screenshot shows the command, synthesized netlist and the logical diagram.